smilevideo/lostnfound/README.md

 # Lost n' found
 A speed modifier calculator for DJMax Respect V.

 Select a target bpm and calculation mode and find your ideal speed mod for every song.

+Supports both English and Korean songlists.

-## Modes
+## Calculation Modes
 - <strong>Nearest:</strong> The closest multiple to your target bpm
 (minimizes absolute value of difference)